anyataa/zwallet-react/README.md

 # Zwallet React Version

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
-The ddesign pattern for this project is MVC.
+The design pattern for this project is MVC.
 In the possible way the function to fetch and manipulate data in a specific format will be divided from the view controller (view.jsx)